vmmuthu31/Project-Management-System/README.md

 # Project-Management-System
-It was built in MERN stack by using the GraphQL for the API call
+It was built in MERN stack by using the GraphQL for the API call.
+It was an Dynamic Application where the user can Create/Read/Update/Delete the content.

 <picture>
   <img alt="Project_Mgmt" src="./Screenshot (44).png">